CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"arithmetic"` supports the following opperators: `"*"`, `"/"`, `"+"`, `"-"`, `"%"`, `"&"`, `"|"`, `"<<"`, `">>"`, `"~"`, `"^"` and the following results `"="`, `"*="`, `"/="`, `"+="`, `"-="`, `"%="`, `"++"`, and `"--"`

 To get player character properties, use `"u_val"`.
 To get NPC properties, use same syntax but `"npc_val"` instead.
+For vars only `global_val` is also allowed.
 A list of values that can be read and/or witen to follows.

 Example | Description
 --- | ---